Today’s guest: Araucaria angustifolia, commonly known as an araucaria tree, Paraná pine, or candelabra tree

 Sofia Ceiba: Oh no, why is that?

-Cari Araucaria: The Atlantic Forest in Brazil is the main place where we araucarias grow, and a lot of the forest has been cut down by humans over the years.
-We live in some protected areas, but with the climate changing we may lose some of our range as it becomes too warm and dry for us to grow.
+Cari Araucaria: The Atlantic Forest in Brazil is the main place we araucarias grow.
+Sadly a lot of the forest has been cut down over the years.
+We’re doing okay in some protected areas, but with the climate changing, we may lose more of our range if it becomes too warm and dry for us to grow.
 And humans are still cutting down araucaria trees at a fast rate.
-But we can be okay if logging is slowed and people protect us and help us to grow.
+But we can be okay if people stop logging and protect us to help us grow.

-Sofia Ceiba: Well I hope some people tuning in to learn about araucaria trees will realize that you are having this conservation problem and help you solve it.
+Sofia Ceiba: Well, I hope that some people who tune in will better understand the conservation problems you are facing and help you solve them.

 Cari Araucaria: I hope so, Sofia.
 If humans ever manage to clone dinosaurs, they are going to need something to snack on after all.